Articles under Review

 abstract

-2. [Revision 1, Transportation Science] Sobhanan A, Park J, Park J, Kwon C. "Genetic Algorithms with Neural Cost Predictor for Solving Hierarchical Vehicle Routing Problems". arXiv preprint arXiv:2310.14157.
-2023 Oct 22.
+1. Sobhanan A, Park J, Park J, Kwon C. "Genetic Algorithms with Neural Cost Predictor for Solving Hierarchical Vehicle Routing Problems".
+Transportation Science, to appear.

 abstract